-Classification of Instructional Programs (CIP) code: 51.3801 Standard Occupational Classification (SOC) code: 29-1141
+Classification of Instructional Programs (CIP) code: 51.3801

 The MSN in Nursing Leadership in Health Systems Management program, designed for part-time attendance by working nurses, prepares students to become nursing leaders in today's rapidly changing health care environment.
 This online master's degree program will prepare students for a senior role in a dynamic and increasingly demanding health care environment.